ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 Including roles: dynamic reuse
 ------------------------------

 You can reuse roles dynamically anywhere in the ``tasks`` section of a play using ``include_role``.
-While roles added in a ``roles`` section run before any other tasks in a playbook, included roles run in the order they are defined.
+While roles added in a ``roles`` section run before any other tasks in a play, included roles run in the order they are defined.
 If there are other tasks before an ``include_role`` task, the other tasks will run first.

 To include a role: